stackmuncher/stm_app/README.md

 * run `stackmuncher config` and check the output in `reports` folder - there should be at least 4 files:
     * _project_report.json_: includes all contributors
     * _combined_report.json_: a combined report for authors/committers from Git's `user.email` setting and from `--emails` param
-    * _submitted_report.json_: a sanitized version of the combined report exactly as it was submitted to the Directory
+    * _submission.json_: a sanitized version of the combined report exactly as it is submitted to the Directory
     * _contributor_xxxxxxxx.json_: cached reports for individual contributors

 ## Bug reports and contributions